Facebook Is Using Your Number for More Than Just Security Purposes

 But is 2FA Enough?

-With 2FA becoming nearly a decade old, we believe multi-factor authentication (MFA), which uses several forms of authentication for more robust security, should become mandatory in enterprise.
-Especially following a report by CSO, which claims that passwords have accounted for 81 per cent of data breaches in the past few years.
+With 2FA becoming nearly a decade old, we believe multi-factor authentication (MFA), which uses several forms of authentication for more robust security, should become mandatory in

 In fact, the move to multi-factor authentication is one of our 9 Cyber Security Predictions for 2019.
 MFA significantly reduces the risk of an unwanted party accessing your most important systems, adds a layer of security that is hard to breach and meets user demand for a simple sign-in process.